Brothers. In Arms. And Out

 For individuals from both communities, coming out reveals to the world their whole and complete self, not a heap of compartmentalized parts.

 Despite a Supreme Court ruling that says otherwise, there are still many instances where a person can lose their job because they are gay.
-And just because medical and/or adult-use cannabis is legal in your state doesn’t mean your employer can’t fire you for using it.
+And just because cannabis is legal in your state doesn’t mean your employer can’t fire you for using it.
 One can lose the roof over their head for cannabis use, and for identifying as LGBTQ.
-Either can still result in losing custody of children.
+Either can still result in losing custody of a child.

 It takes courage to come out . . . whether you do so as a medical cannabis patient, adult-use consumer, or as someone who identifies as a member of the LGBTQ community.
-I came out as a gay man about 35 years ago, so I know its scary and difficult.
-So I can say without reservation and from experience: my brother has courage.
+I came out as a gay man about 35 years ago, and I know it’s scary and difficult.
+So I can say without reservation, from experience and with great pride: my brother has courage.

 My courageous brother still lives in the city where we grew up.
 He and his wife raised a terrific family about a mile away from our childhood home.
 He graduated from being the coolest kid in the neighborhood, to coolest dad in the neighborhood.
 He’s enjoying his most recent title: coolest empty nester in town.
+In a few months, he will add “coolest grandpa” to his resume.
 And me?
 Well, I’m still awkward.

-And if anyone has a problem with that, Chris will take care of it.
+And if anyone has a problem with that, you can bet, Chris will take care of it.

 Carl Fillichio is a Vice President at Weedmaps.